epam/osci-working-group/README.md

 You can start by joining and introducing yourself on the [OSCI mailing list](OSCI@epam.com) explaining your interest.
 Further, we will invite you to join us on our monthly video conferences.
-Read the agenda and meeting notes to learn what the previous meetings were about and find out more about the upcoming events.
+Read [the agenda and meeting notes](https://github.com/anausa4eva/community/tree/main/Monthly%20Meetings) to learn what the previous meetings were about and find out more about the upcoming events.

 ## Community Meetings

 Every month we have public OSCI Working Group's meetings.
 On these calls we discuss OSCI-related topics, commercial organizations envolved in open source development and associated metrics.

-Follow the link to learn more about previous and upcoming working group syncs.
+Follow the [link]() to learn more about community monthly meetings.

 ## License